Dr-Dd/dotfiles/README.md

 To symlink all the needed config files use stow: i've divided stow-able config files in home `(~)` files and root `(/)` files.

-* All root files are marked with the prefix `cp-`, and need to be copied, not stowed (as root).
-So, to install them all, just run the utility script drdcp.sh for each:
-  > `sudo ./drdcp.sh cp-<FILE-TO-COPY>`
-* Home files are marked with the prefix `home-` so, to stow them all run (make sure to run stow from the repo dir)
+Home files are marked with the prefix `home-` so, to stow them all run (make sure to run stow from the repo dir)
-  > `stow home-*`
+  - `stow home-*`

-If you find any conflicts, consider deleting the already existing files or just adopting them.
+If you find any conflicts, consider deleting the already existing files or just adopting them (`stow --adopt <FILE-TO-ADOPT>`).
 Remember that these dotfiles satisfy MY preferences.